Pests

 1. 1

-Stretch the interval between waterings rather than judging by the surface alone — for a pot this size, that typically means 10–14 days in summer and longer in winter before the top 2 inches genuinely dry out.
+Stretch the interval between waterings rather than judging by the surface alone — for a pot this size, that typically means 10–14 days in summer and considerably longer in winter before the top 2 inches genuinely dry out.

 2. 2